dhsolver/laravel-api/docs/Api.md

 - Added 'latest_reviews' collection to single tour endpoint
 - Added endpoint to paginate Tour's reviews
 - Added endpoint for user to change their password

-v 1.0.2
-- Added subscribe_override boolean field to user profile model
-- Added created_at, avatar_url, subscribe_override fields to the user session model (to match profile)
-- Added in_app_id to Tour model
-- Added analytics endpoints for tracking tour and stop activity
-- Added debug query parameter for tours (allows you to see the current logged in users unpublished tours)